NEGROS OCCIDENTAL TRAVEL GUIDE + TOURIST ATTRACTIONS,ITINERARIES

 - Buenos Aires Mountain Resort

-The Municipality of Binalbagan is a 1st class municipality with a total population of 67,270 settlers and is divided into 16 Barangays.
+The Municipality of Binalbagan is a 1st class municipality of Negros Occidental with a total population of 67,270 settlers and is divided into 16 Barangays.
 Thirteen of the Barangays are considered as rural while the remaining three Barangays are urban.
 The main source of living in this place is manufacturing and agriculture.
 The place is known for the Binalbagan Isabela Sugar Company and it also offers a way of living to the locals.

 As to their festivities, they annually celebrate their fiesta on the 15th of May, “The Balbagan Festival”.
 They also have the celebration of the feast of San Isidro Labrador.
 Some points of interest located in the town are the Binalbagan Bridge, St.Isidore Church, Omot Falls, Locsin Ancestral House, Binadian Falls Tago-tago Falls, and the La Aplaya Beach.

-This city is a home for the 154,723 people who make a living mostly through fishing and the production of sugarcane.
+Cadiz City, Negros Occidental is a home for the 154,723 people who make a living mostly through fishing and the production of sugarcane.
 Its fertile land made it possible to flourish in the aspect of agriculture.
 They are also rich in marine resources allowing them to harvest seafood due to the strategic location of the place.
 Indeed, the place is very busy when it comes to making a living.

-On the other hand, tourists may find serenity as they experience the Lakawon Island.
-This is not an ordinary beach that you can see to usual places that you travel.
+On the other hand, tourists may find serenity as they experience Lakawon Island.
+This is not an ordinary beach that you can see to the usual places that you travel.
 This white sand beach is simply perfect in its own ways.
 Tourists visit the place not only to swim and take photos but to also experience the quiet and peaceful vibes of the island.
 Another point of consideration to include in your vacation in this city is their Dinagsa Festival celebrated every January.

-The Municipality of Calatvara is a 1st class municipality with a total population of 80,624 and is divided into 40 Barangays.
+The Municipality of Calatvara is a 1st class municipality in Negros Occidental with a total population of 80,624 and is divided into 40 Barangays.
 They mainly celebrate two festivals which are the Lilas Pandan Festival (fiesta in honor of their patron saints) every 29th of June and the Kasadyahan sa Pasko, a celebration where people gather together in streets and share the spirit of Christmas through dancing, eating, and sharing of good and inspiring stories.

 For the prominent places to visit in this town, they have the Wildlife Monkey Sanctuary and Eco-Park, Lat-ason Falls, Nalundan Underground Creek, Mahilum Cave, Cassandra Beach Resort, Loly Beach, Palau Beach Resort, Tala Beach, Ralph’s Bay Town House and Resort, Villa Camara, Eljoy Beach, La Maring’s Beach, and the Municipal Guest House.

-The Municipality of Candoni, a 4th class town, is the home for 21,789 people divided into a total of 9 Barangays.
+The Municipality of Candoni, a 4th class town in Negros Occidental, is the home for 21,789 people divided into a total of 9 Barangays.
 Synonymously, this town is also considered as the least populous town in the entire Negros Occidental province.
 They also have the yearly celebrations of two festivals, the Feast of Our Lady of Lourdes every 10th to 11th of February, and the Pabalhas Festival every 11th of February.
 As for the place to visit, they have the well-known Zone of Peace or the Sitio Cantomanyog, Sit-an Cave in Barangay East, and the Core Shelter Village.